-- Any rental, business or commercial use or purchase of the Motorhome; - Any Motorhome titled or registered in a business name; - Any Motorhome purchased or sold outside of, or used outside of the United States, U.S. Territories or Canada; - Any Motorhome purchased through an auction or wholesale or by a non-authorized dealer; - Owner neglect; - Failure to provide routine maintenance; - Alteration; off road use; - Collision or accident, whether or not foreseeable; - Acts of God, including weather; - Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.
+- Any rental, business or commercial use or purchase of the Motorhome; - Any Motorhome titled or registered in a business name; - Any Motorhome purchased or sold outside of, or used outside of the United States, U.S. Territories or Canada: - Any Motorhome purchased through an auction or wholesale or by a non-authorized dealer; - Owner neglect; - Failure to provide routine maintenance; - Alteration; off road use;

+- Collision or accident, whether or not foreseeable; - Acts of God, including weather; - Damage or corrosion caused by the environment, theft, vandalism, fire, explosions, or overloading.

-LEGAL REMEDIES: EXCLUSIVE JURISDICTION FOR DECIDING LEGAL DIS-PUTES RELATING TO AN ALLEGED BREACH OF WARRANTY OR ANY REPRE-SENTATIONS, OF ANY NATURE, MUST BE FILED IN THE COURTS WITHIN THE STATE OF MANUFACTURE, WHICH IS INDIANA.
+LEGAL REMEDIES: EXCLUSIVE JURISDICTION FOR DECIDING LEGAL DISPUTES RELATING TO AN ALLEGED BREACH OF WARRANTY OR ANY REPRESENTATIONS, OF ANY NATURE, MUST BE FILED IN THE COURTS WITHIN THE STATE OF MANUFACTURE, WHICH IS INDIANA.
 THIS LIMITED WARRANTY SHALL BE INTERPRETED AND CONSTRUED IN ACCORDANCE WITH THE LAWS OF THE STATE OF INDIANA.
-UNLESS PROHIBITED BY STATE LAW, ALL CLAIMS, CONTROVERSIES AND CAUSES OF ACTION ARISING OUT OF OR RELATING TO THIS LIMITED WARRANTY, SHALL BE GOVERNED BY THE LAWS OF THE STATE OF INDIANA, INCLUDING ITS STATUTE OF LIMITATIONS, WITHOUT GIV-ING EFFECT TO ANY CONFLICT OF LAW RULE THAT WOULD RESULT IN THE APPLICATION OF THE LAWS OF A DIFFERENT JURISDICTION.
+UNLESS PROHIBITED BY STATE LAW, ALL CLAIMS, CONTROVERSIES AND CAUSES OF ACTION ARISING OUT OF OR RELATING TO THIS LIMITED WARRANTY, SHALL BE GOVERNED BY THE LAWS OF THE STATE OF INDIANA, INCLUDING ITS STATUTE OF LIMITATIONS, WITHOUT GIVING EFFECT TO ANY CONFLICT OF LAW RULE THAT WOULD RESULT IN THE APPLICATION OF THE LAWS OF A DIFFERENT JURISDICTION.

 THIS WARRANTY GIVES YOU SPECIFIC LEGAL RIGHTS.
-YOU MAY ALSO HAVE OTHER RIGHTS, WHICH VARY FROM STATE TO STATE AND PROVINCE TO PROV-INCE.
+YOU MAY ALSO HAVE OTHER RIGHTS, WHICH VARY FROM STATE TO STATE AND PROVINCE TO PROVINCE.
 ALL ACTIONS OF ANY KIND RELATING TO THE MOTORHOME SHALL BE DECIDED BY A JUDGE RATHER THAN BY A JURY.
+The jury waiver and choice of law clause, as well as limitations and disclaimers of warranties, may not apply to you if applicable state or provincial law prohibits a waiver of a jury trial or enforcement of a choice of law clause resulting in a waiver of a non-waivable statutory cause of action.